Vacuum evaporation: Food

 This process is used industrially to make such food products as evaporated milk for milk chocolate and tomato paste for ketchup.

 In the sugar industry vacuum evaporation is used in the crystallization of sucrose solutions.
 Traditionally this process was performed in batch mode, but nowadays continuous vacuum pans are available.

 Wastewater treatment

 Vacuum evaporators are used in a wide range of industrial sectors to treat industrial wastewater.
 It represents a clean, safe and very versatile technology with low management costs, which in most cases serves as a zero-discharge treatment system.

 Thin film deposition

-Vacuum evaporation is also a form of physical vapor deposition used in the semiconductor, microelectronics, and optical industries and in this context is a process of depositing thin films of material onto surfaces.
-Such a technique consists of pumping a vacuum chamber to pressures of less than 10−5 torr and heating a material to produce a flux of vapor to deposit the material onto a surface.
+Vacuum evaporation is also a form of physical vapor deposition used in the semiconductor, microelectronics, and optical industries.
+In this context it is used to deposit thin films of material onto surfaces.
+Such a technique consists of pumping a vacuum chamber to low pressures (<10−5 torr) and heating a material to produce vapor to deposit the material onto a cold surface.
 The material to be vaporized is typically heated until its vapor pressure is high enough to produce a flux of several Angstroms per second by using an electrically resistive heater or bombardment by a high voltage beam.